 - submissions to enquiries and reviews on privacy-related matters

 - presentations to government and the community

 - functions under the IP Act related to compliance notices, waivers and modifications of privacy principles in the public interest.

 Audit and Evaluation

 OIC monitors and reports on agency compliance with the RTI Act and the IP Act by conducting audits, reviews and surveys of government departments, local governments, statutory authorities, government owned corporations and universities, in order to measure the extent to which the agencies have achieved the right to information and information privacy reforms.
-Under the RTI Act, OIC reports on review outcomes to the Parliamentary Committee for Legal Affairs and Community Safety Committee (LACSC), and under the IP Act, reports can be sent to the Speaker for tabling in the Legislative Assembly.
+Under the RTI Act, OIC reports on review outcomes to the Parliamentary Committee for Legal Affairs and Safety Committee (LASC), and under the IP Act, reports can be sent to the Speaker for tabling in the Legislative Assembly.

 Information and assistance

 OIC has responsibility for providing an enquiries service which receives approximately 4000 enquiries annually.
 Enquiries come from members of the public, statutory authorities, local government, and government departments.
 They range in complexity from 'How do I make an application/privacy complaint?' and 'am I on the right track with my consideration of a particular exemption/public interest factors?' through to unique and complex scenarios which have not yet been tested under the legislation.
 OIC also publishes a range of guidelines for government and the community to assist in meeting their obligations under the legislation.

 The Information and Assistance team also prepares guidelines and other tools and resources to support agency practice in right to information and privacy.